telerik/winforms-docs/map/file-readers/esri-shapefile-reader.md

 To read your data you have to use a __ShapeFileReader__ which reads __ShapeFileReaderParameters__ where the __ShapeStream__ and __DbfStream__ are stored.

+>note You can find the shape file for this example in our [demo application]({%slug winforms/installation-deployment-and-distribution/getting-started%).

 #### Using ShapeFileReader